SpongePowered/SpongeDocs/source/plugin/commands/commandcallable.rst

 The ``CommandCallable`` and ``Dispatcher`` interfaces can be used to define commands.
 The interfaces can be used as a base for custom command APIs.

-It is recommended to use the `Command Builder API <../creating>`_ for simple command definitions.
+It is recommended to use the :doc:`Command Builder API <creating>` for simple command definitions.

 Writing a command
 =================